 LANCASTER, Pa. – Franklin & Marshall's wrestling team is set for its annual Blue/White intra-squad scrimmage on Saturday before officially opening the 2017-18 season with a road dual on Sunday, Nov.
 5 against EIWA-opponent Hofstra.

-The Diplomats are talented throughout their dual meet lineup, welcoming back a number of key members who were redshirted last year, including 2016 NCAA Qualifier Antonio Pelusi (285 pounds).
+The Diplomats are talented throughout their dual meet lineup, welcoming back a number of key members who competed unattached last year, including 2016 NCAA Qualifier Antonio Pelusi (285 pounds).
 F&M's freshman class is a scrappy, mentally-tough group with several first-year student-athletes who are expected to challenge for spots in the lineup.

 Eighth-year head coach Mike Rogers and the Diplomats' coaching staff expects the combination of experienced returners and capable underclassman to equate to the program sending wrestlers to compete at the NCAA Tournament for the sixth time in the last eight years.